-Shelly is a University of Saskatchewan graduate and has extensive training in numerous specialty areas with over 20 years of experience integrating yoga therapy into rehabilitation and wellness care.
+Shelly is a University of Saskatchewan graduate and has extensive training in numerous specialty areas with over 24 years of experience integrating yoga therapy into rehabilitation and wellness care.
 She emphasizes the immense value gained from clinical experience and learning from her patients, the professionals she teaches and the colleagues with which she collaborates.
 She considers herself a lifelong student, truth seeker and change maker.
-She maintains a clinical practice in Sylvan Lake, Canada and mentors professionals who are interested in pursuing this integrative path.
+She maintains a clinical practice in Sylvan Lake, Alberta, Canada and provides online mentorship to professionals who are interested in pursuing this integrative path.

 In addition to her many skills as a healthcare practitioner, Shelly is also an accomplished figure skater and has traveled the world with many professional ice shows.
 She is passionate about music, dance and spending quality time with family and friends.
 Shelly believes that meaningful connections, spending time in nature and sharing joy can be powerful contributors to healing and well-being.